 It is advisable not to use the car and prefer public transport: buses and trains provide an excellent service to reach Pisa.
-Besides you can easily visit the historic city center on foot.
+Besides, you can easily visit the historic city center on foot.

 Piazza dei Miracoli

 When we talk about Pisa, we mainly imagine its famous leaning tower.
-However, this imposing bell tower is only one of the many monuments that this beautiful city offers.
-In fact, the wonderful Piazza del Duomo contains the main religious monuments of the city, such as the Leaning Tower, the Cathedral (Duomo), the Baptistery, and the Campo Santo (Cemetery).
+However, this imposing bell tower is only one of this beautiful city’s many monuments.
+The wonderful Piazza del Duomo contains the main religious monuments of the city, such as the Leaning Tower, the Cathedral (Duomo), the Baptistery, and the Campo Santo (Cemetery).
 It is no coincidence that it is called “Piazza dei Miracoli” (Square of Miracles).

 The Leaning Tower of Pisa

 The tower, born as a bell tower of the nearby cathedral of Santa Maria Assunta and built between the twelfth and fourteenth centuries, is 56 meters high.
-Already in the early stages of construction, it began to tilt due to the subsidence of the land, for this reason, the works for its construction lasted for over two centuries.
+Already in the early stages of construction, it began to tilt due to the subsidence of the land; for this reason, the works for its construction lasted for over two centuries.

 The nearby Cathedral dedicated to Santa Maria Assunta is the most representative emblem of Pisan Romanesque art.
-The imposing religious building blends elements of Norman, Byzantine, early Christian and Arab art, giving life to an original style.
+The imposing religious building blends elements of Norman, Byzantine, early Christian, and Arab art, giving life to an original style.

 The Baptistery is another noteworthy building in the monumental complex of Piazza dei Miracoli, the largest in Italy.
 Its construction began in 1153 and lasted for over a century.

 Camposanto Monumentale di Pisa

-In this cemetery, started in 1277, the most illustrious characters of Pisa are buried there and there are works of art from the Etruscan, Roman, and medieval periods up to 19th-century masterpieces.
+In this cemetery, started in 1277, the most illustrious characters of Pisa are buried there, and there are works of art from the Etruscan, Roman, and medieval periods up to 19th-century masterpieces.
 Unfortunately, the Camposanto was damaged during the Second World War.

 Piazza dei Cavalieri (The Knights’ Square)

 This Renaissance palace was designed by Giorgio Vasari, who made it embellished with allegorical figures and zodiac signs.
-Nearby is the equally splendid medieval Palazzo dell’Orologio, the church of Santo Stefano dei Cavalieri and the Statue of Cosimo I.
+Nearby is the equally splendid medieval Palazzo dell’Orologio, the church of Santo Stefano dei Cavalieri, and the Statue of Cosimo I.

 To visit there is certainly, on Lungarno Gambacorti, the church of Santa Maria della Spina, a small Gothic jewel.
-It dates back to 1333 and its name derives from a thorn from the crown of Christ that was exposed there.
+It dates back to 1333, and its name derives from a thorn from the crown of Christ that was exposed there.

-On Lungarno Galilei, after Palazzo Lanfranchi, we find the Church of San Sepolcro, created for the purpose of church, hospital and convent.
+On Lungarno Galilei, after Palazzo Lanfranchi, we find the Church of San Sepolcro, created for the purpose of church, hospital, and convent.

 The other side of the Arno, on the other hand, is bordered by Medici Lungarno, important and renowned for the presence of Palazzo Medici, also known as Palazzo Vecchio (it was the residence of Lorenzo Il Magnifico) and for the church of San Matteo with the National Museum next to it, which collects the works of art of families that succeeded one another inside the Palace, including masterpieces made by Raphael, Canova and others, but also armor, private collections of Flemish paintings and much more.

-When you are in Pisa you can see another work of art, but this time of a contemporary nature: the mural “Tuttomondo” by Keith Haring, painted in the 1989 on the rear facade of the church of S. Antonio.
+When you are in Pisa, you can see another work of art, but this time of a contemporary nature: the mural “Tuttomondo” by Keith Haring, painted in 1989 on the rear facade of the church of S. Antonio.

 Botanical Garden of Pisa

-A 3-minute walk from Piazza dei miracoli you will find the Botanical Garden of the University of Pisa, built in 1543.
-It is therefore the oldest university botanical garden in the world.
+A 3-minute walk from Piazza dei Miracoli, you will find the Botanical Garden of the University of Pisa, built-in 1543.
+It is, therefore, the oldest university botanical garden in the world.
 A stop that deserves to be scheduled: a little nature before finishing the Pisan itinerary doesn’t hurt!

 Last but not least, you can visit the most characteristic street of the center: the Borgo Stretto, a narrow neighborhood with its arcades, shops, and cafés.
 Here there are the palaces of merchants of the fourteenth and fifteenth centuries which form the core of ancient Pisa.
 In Piazza delle Vettovaglie, you will find also a centuries-old food marketplace.

-Pappa al pomodoro is a poor dish of peasant origin, typically Tuscan, prepared with stale bread, tomatoes, basil, garlic, sage, onion and extra virgin olive oil.
+Pappa al Pomodoro is a poor dish of peasant origin, typically Tuscan, prepared with stale bread, tomatoes, basil, garlic, sage, onion, and extra virgin olive oil.
 It was originally made with advanced bread.
-The best time to eat it is in the summer, when the tomatoes are in season.
+The best time to eat it is in the summer when the tomatoes are in season.